 How Snoskred baits check scammers –

-- I use a safe post office box which cannot be traced back to me – do not try this at home, kids.
+– I use a safe post office box which cannot be traced back to me – do not try this at home, readers, for your own safety.
 These guys are criminals.
-Giving them your home address to send fake checks to is not a good idea.
+Giving them your home address to send fake checks to is NOT a good idea.

 – I use a special tool to bait the scammers.
 This involves minimum effort on my part.
 The tool does all the baiting for me.
 All I have to do is click my mouse once, and then checks come to me as a surprise in the mail.
 The tool takes care of all communication with the scammer, writes the emails, sends them, and it is truly amazing.

-- If you want to try baiting scammers, websites like 419eater, theScambaiter and Scambaits have mentor programs which can get you baiting safely.
+– If you want to try baiting scammers, websites like 419eater and theScambaiter have mentor programs which can get you baiting safely.
 Please don’t try it without knowing how to stay safe.
 Nobody wants a scammer turning up on their doorstep.

 Just one other note..

-Thousands of new people join the internet every day.
-Many of them are elderly and have their entire life savings just waiting to send to a scammer who gets in and hooks them before they know it is a scam.
-Many are stay at home moms who are looking for a bit of extra income.
+Thousands of new people visit the internet for the first time every day.
+Many of the new visitors are elderly or have just retired and figure now is a good time to find out about this newfangled internet.
+These people have their entire life savings just waiting to send to a scammer who gets in and hooks them before they know it is a scam.
+Many scam victims are stay at home moms who are looking for a bit of extra income.
 Many are new to computers.
 Just because YOU are aware of these scams does not automatically mean everyone else is.